This Hotel Scoop article on where to stay in Cartagena was updated in July of 2021.

 Getting competition but still a top choice is the Hilton Cartagena.
 Situated on a promontory with panoramic ocean views, it has a terrific pool complex with a bar and a great restaurant designed to look like a traditional Cartagena home.
 It boasts polished Hilton service and plenty of bilingual staffers.

 See more on the area at the official Cartagena de Indias tourism site.

 Post and photos by travel destinations expert Tim Leffel.
-He was hosted by Sonesta Cartagena as part of his attendance at TravelMart Latin America.
+He was hosted by Sonesta Cartagena as part of his attendance at TravelMart Latin America and was once hosted at Ananda on a media trip.